emberjs/rfcs/text/0000-router-link-and-helpers.md

 where `@models` can be a `hash`, `array`, or just a single object or id.

+Starting with @rwjblue's [ember-router-helpers](https://github.com/rwjblue/ember-router-helpers) as a base, `is-active` is already implemented, along with `route-params`, `transition-to`, and `url-for`.

+A [PR](https://github.com/rwjblue/ember-router-helpers/pull/46) has been started that aims to implement the `transition` helper (or just rename `transition-to`), as well as implement the `Link` component.

-**Deprecation** `LinkTo` aka `link-to`
+**Deprecation** `link-to` aka `link-to`

 The goal of `Link` and the route helpers is to provide a flexible way of routing from the template while providing a sample component with sensible defaults.
-This would achieve the exact same functionality as `LinkTo`, so `LinkTo` would no longer be needed and could eventually be removed.
+This would achieve the exact same functionality as `link-to`, so `link-to` would no longer be needed and could eventually be removed.

-It's possible we could write a codemod to auto-convert everyone's non-angle-bracket invocation of `{{#link-to ...` to the new angle bracket component: `Link`

 ## How we teach this

-We'll want to make it very clear that the traditional `LinkTo` technique of linking will still be available, but will eventually be deprecated.
+We'll want to make it very clear that the traditional `link-to` technique of linking will still be available, but will eventually be deprecated.

-The documentation and guides would need to be incrementally upgraded to inform people about the new linking strategy -- but becaus the old way would still work, having some docs say `LinkTo` instead of `Link` wouldn't be the worst thing.
+The documentation and guides would need to be incrementally upgraded to inform people about the new linking strategy -- but because the old way would still work, having some docs say `link-to` instead of `Link` wouldn't be the worst thing.

 ## Drawbacks

 The biggest drawback is that all routing documentation would be out of date, and there is a lot of routing documentation and blog posts throughout the web.

-Without positional params, the alternative may need to use the `array` helper for the `@to` argument... which could almost make people wonder why `LinkTo` didn't get a named argument for the route / route params.
+Without positional params, the alternative may need to use the `array` helper for the `@to` argument... which would feel awkward enough to make people wonder why `link-to` (as `LinkTo`) didn't get a named argument for the route / route params.
 With the `Link` component, the arguments would read more ergonomically -- `<Link @to=...` vs `<LinkTo @route=...`.
-The latter implies that things other than routes could be linked to via the `LinkTo` component, which could cause confusion about the intended usage.
+The latter implies that things other than routes could be linked to via the `link-to` component, which could cause confusion about the intended usage.

 ## Alternatives

-There are two alternatives:

-1. Do nothing:
-  - people will find that the `LinkTo` usage with angle bracket invocation to be somewhat awkward, maybe unintuitive.
-2. Only implement the routing helpers
+1. Only implement the routing helpers
   - people could define their own linking components however they desire

-## Unresolved questions

-- Should we offer additional click APIs on `Link`? such as:
-  - onclick / onclick
-  - beforeTransition
-  - etc?

-- Would it make sense to somehow have a way to statically confirm that the route path is valid? right now, it looks like a string -- how would I know if I typed it wrong?

 ## Inspiration / Code taken from
 - https://github.com/alexspeller/ember-cli-active-link-wrapper